mgbilby/oga_src/README.md

 Sentence headers are newly added.
 Each header contains three lines: source, text, and sent_id.

  - The first header line represents the document source, including the author (extracted from anno_author.xml), title (extracted from anno.title.xml), and an automatically calculated internal document location or range.
 The latter derives from the adjusted word token MISC fields.
+Author names are sometimes shortened or abbreviated.
+Titles are usually abbreviated.
+For more details on title abbreviations, see #2 below in the MISC field expansion description.
  - The second header line contains the full text of the sentence, concatenating each sentence's tokens into a single string.
 All tokens are included, whether words, punctuation marks, or ellipses (syntactically necessary, yet implicit words).
 The concatenation generates a human-readable sentence, with the caveat that single space padding separates all tokens.
  - The third header line contains the sequential number of each sentence within the document.
 These numbers derive from an automated count of all sentences and insertion routine.